 In conclusion, stimulus checks do not affect your right to seek financial compensation if you were affected by toxic exposure.
-Therefore, if you are a victim of toxic exposure that occurred either in occupational settings or in the military, you are eligible for compensation, which our resourceful legal team will help you recover from the responsible parties.
+Therefore, if you are a victim of toxic exposure that occurred either in occupational settings or in the military, you may be eligible for compensation, which our resourceful legal team can help you recover from the responsible parties.
 While the legal process is quite complex and tedious, it will require minimal involvement on your part, as we know that the majority of people who are struggling with diseases caused by toxic exposure are in a lot of physical and emotional pain.

 Accordingly, the only documents we will need from you are your employment or military records, which you must retrieve, and your medical records, which will be used as evidence to support your toxic exposure or VA claim.
 Eventually, following claim submission, you may receive the sum of money you are entitled to if you choose to work with our law firm.
 Lastly, it is important to know that working with us is free of charge unless we obtain financial compensation for you, as we operate on a contingency fee basis.